mirzafahad/mirzafahad.github.io/_posts/2025-04-14-multiple-realsense-camera-using-jetson-orin.md

 - Process A creates a shared memory block
 - Process B unlinks it

-Then, when Process A exits, it tries to clean it up again, fails and throws warning like:
+Then, when Process A exits, it tries to clean it up again, fails, and throws a warning:

 `resource_tracker: There appear to be 1 leaked shared_memory objects to clean up at shutdown`

-The reason is that every shared memory object that has been created is being tracked twice: first, when it was generated by the `CameraFrameProducer` process and second, when it's consumed by the main process i.e. `CameraFrameConsumer`.
+The reason is that every shared memory object that has been created is being tracked twice: first, when it was generated by the `CameraFrameProducer` process and second, when it's consumed by the main process, i.e. `CameraFrameConsumer`.
 This is mainly because the current implementation of the constructor of `SharedMemory` will register the shared memory object regardless of whether you are creating the block or just reading from it.

 Even worse, over long periods, the `resource_tracker` will keep tracking the names of the shared memory block, in a dict, of already deleted blocks by the other process.
-The size of the dict increased slowly, but steadily and eventually occupied all the ram until it crashed.
+The size of the dict will increase slowly but steadily and eventually will occupy all the ram until it crashes.

 #### Solution: Patch the Resource Tracker
 I patched it by updating the `resource_tracker`'s `register()` and `unregister()` methods.
 The patch is called inside the camera child processes so that the `resource_tracker` doesn't track shared memory names anymore in the child process.

-This is not a full fix, it’s a monkey-patch, but it works well enough for long running applications.
+This is not a full fix, it’s a monkey-patch, but it works well enough for long-running applications.

 The patch lives in `utils.py`.

 ## Docker
-If you use a docker container you will need to adjust the `shm_size` to make sure it willl have enough shared memory block to let your application use.
+If you use a docker container, you will need to adjust the `shm_size` to make sure it will have enough shared memory block to let your application use.
-Start with high size if you are not sure how much you might need (e.g. `shm_size: "16gb"`)
+Start with a large size if you are not sure how much you might need (e.g. `shm_size: "16gb"`).

 ## Source Code